 Lots of food for thought here.
 For example, I hadn’t thought about the Peloton technology (the screen) aging from the day you buy it and the potential need for replacement screens in the future (damage, upgrade, etc.).

-Also, it seems to boil down to the fact that the Keiser is a commercial grade bike with exceptional durability and quality where the Peloton is a lesser quality residential bike (but still great) that has the all built in social features.
+Also, it seems to boil down to the fact that the Keiser is a commercial grade spin bike with exceptional durability and quality where the Peloton is a lesser quality residential exercise bike (but still awesome) that has the all built in social features.

 I know which way I am leaning (hint, the classes will still only cost me $13 per month as I detailed in my original “Peloton without the Bike” post two years ago).